thenickdude/PlanC/Readme.md

 ## Supported environment

-Plan C has only been tested with backups maintained with CrashPlan 4.8.
+Plan C has only been tested with backups maintained with CrashPlan 4.8 and CrashPlan for Small Business 10.4.
 Older databases may use legacy features that Plan C does not support.

 Plan C supports restoring from backup archives where the backup target was a Computer or Folder.
 Backups sent to Friends probably have additional encryption that I have not examined.